Rookout/docs/docs/workspaces-tagging.md

 `hostname` -   the host name of a specific application instance.
 `ip` - the ip address of a specific application instance.
 `platform` - the operating system and version on which one or more application instances are deployed.
-`processname` - the process name of one ore more application instances.
+`processname` - the process name (executable) of one ore more application instances.
 `tag` - a logical name for an application, an environment, a deployment, or anything that would help you identify a subest of instances (see examples below).

 ## Commonly used examples